 The IT organization must deploy each small, rapid software release.
-This means installing the new application version on one or more servers in the data center or cloud, and interconnecting supporting databases, storage, performance monitoring and other resources.
-These activities are core functions of IT administrators; what's new is the pace of change that DevOps sets, which may tax traditional operations processes.
+This means installing the application version on one or more servers in the data center or cloud, and interconnecting supporting databases, storage, performance monitoring and other resources.
+These activities are core functions of IT administrators; what's is the pace of change that DevOps sets, which may tax traditional operations processes.

 The traditional siloed processes to provision and deploy a typical enterprise application take months.
 The IT organization determines application requirements; specifies requisitions and approves new servers and other equipment; acquires OS and other software licenses; installs any new gear; and actually performs the deployment for the approved release candidate.
 There is little if any interaction with developers during this effort.